Cables97/product-configurator/README.md

 Almost all info and layout is based on Objects in the Store.

 Adding Sections => All sections are defined by their menu object.
-To add a section, you simply need to copy one of the menu Objects replace the info with the approproate value.
+To add a section, you simply need to copy one of the menu Objects replace the info with the appropriate value.

 ```
 export const menuOptionsStore = defineStore('optionsMenu', () => {